 It’s no surprise that Rye Harbour is a haven for wildlife.
 Its rich tapestry of habitats encompasses freshwater gravel pits, farmland, rivers, sand dunes, shingle, and saltmarsh.

-Take a stroll along the reserve’s network of footpaths.
+Take a stroll along with the reserve’s network of footpaths.
 Or get settled in one of the birdwatching hides to observe the stronghold of feathered residents.
 Watch out for Sandwich Tern, Common Tern, Oystercatcher, and Black-headed Gull.
 From September to March, flocks of up to 3,000 golden plover offer a spectacular sight for visitors.

 Rye Harbour was also frequently used as a strategic military site.
 You can still see fortifications from the 16th, 19th and 20th centuries, including World War II blockhouses and the remains of ancient coastal castles.